 5 Tips for Great Worship Lyric Slides

-We are just about a month away from Easter in case you were wondering.
-Today, we’re chatting about worship lyric slides and a few tips to help make them a little easier on the eyes to help your congregation engage more in worship.
+With less than 3 weeks left until Easter, we’re chatting about worship lyric slides and a few tips to help make them a little easier on the eyes to help your congregation engage more in worship.

 Whether you are running a single screen, triplewide, environmental projection, or an elaborate multiscreen setup, these tips will work in your space.
 Lyric slides are what help your congregants simply engage.
 Simple lyrics also allow your visuals to speak louder.
 It’s important to keep the two from competing.